This is a comprehensive guide to Google’s Website Builder which was launched in Mid June 2017.

 - Place Order (URL) – enter a web address for people to book online.

-Why two options are not recommended
+Email options not recommended

-- If it’s a contact request, the message could be titled “You have a new customer from Google!” or “A customer has got in touch about your business”.
+The message could be titled “You have a new customer from Google!” or “A customer has got in touch about your business”.

 In testing, we’ve seen messages randomly received by any or a combination of: primary owner, owner, and manager.
 Sometimes not at all.
+It has been this way since the website product was released, and tested as recently as March 2021.

 Tell Your Story